cncf/toc/reviews/tuf-graduation.md

 ### Document that it is being used successfully in production by at least three independent end users which, in the TOC’s judgement, are of adequate quality and scope.

-* TUF is used in production by Docker, IBM, VMware, Cloudflare, Kolide, DigitalOcean, RedHat, DataDog, and many others.
+* TUF is used in production by Docker, IBM, VMware, Cloudflare, Kolide, DigitalOcean, RedHat, Datadog, and many others.
 [Uptane](https://uptane.github.io/), the automotive variant of TUF, is sold by major automotive vendors and is being adopted by automakers with over 1/3 of the cars on US roads in their forthcoming cars.
 Uptane is included as part of [Automotive Grade Linux](https://www.automotivelinux.org/), another Linux Foundation project.
 * More detail about adoption, including some of the in progress adoptions, can be found here:  https://theupdateframework.github.io/adoptions.html

 ### Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
 The committers should come from at least two organizations.